daxter75/deno-api-mongo/readme.md

 # Deno REST API

-> This is a simple REST API using Deno and Oak.
-It is part of Deno course.
+> This is a simple REST API using Deno.

 ## Run